larzw/misc/README.md

 // stop a container.
 The 123 is the CONTAINER ID from docker ps.
 You can also type $exit in the docker container or CTRL + C

-$docker stop 123
+$docker stop 123 or docker container stop 123

 // start the container

-$docker start 123 OR $docker start -i 123 // to start in interactive mode (yes it's just -i)
+$docker start 123 OR $docker start -i 123 // to start in interactive mode (yes it's just -i) or docker container start 123

 // remove a container